mdn/content/files/en-us/web/css/@scroll-timeline/index.md

 ### Simple example

-In the following example we create an element (`#container`) with a fixed height to allow scroll.
+This example shows a square, which rotates as its container is scrolled vertically.
+We create an element (`#container`) with a fixed height to allow scroll.
 This is our `source` element.

 Inside this container we create another element (`#square`), which is styled appropriately to look like a square.
 This element has a rotation animation applied, using the {{cssxref('@keyframes')}} rule and `animation-name` property.